 Whether your taste is for muted, minimalist spaces or you like using white as a base for a scheme enhanced by varied textures and tones, our white living room design ideas provide plenty of inspiration, making the process of designing a living room easier than you might have imagined.

-1. Paint an exposed brick wall (or fake it with wallpaper)
+1. Paint an exposed brick wall white

 A coat of white paint can enhance an exposed brick wall, adding a light, bright and contemporary feel to a living room, as well as understated interest and texture.